iomz/golemu/README.md

 Note that LLRP sometimes doesn't specify the maximum number of parameters in a single message; theoretically, an LLRP packet can grow to the maximum segment size of TCP packets, but this severely affects the overall performance depending on the traffic or the network configurations.

 ## License

+Please cite the following paper.

+Mizutani, I., & Mitsugi, J. (2016).
+A Multicode and Portable RFID Tag Events Emulator for RFID Information System.
+Proceedings of the 6th International Conference on the Internet of Things  - IoT’16, 187–188. https://doi.org/10.1145/2991561.2998470

 See the LICENSE file.